 Not surprisingly, Thicke blames the abuse for the split with his wife.
 Sadly, he also seems to exhibit the denial that is common among addicts.
 He testified that he’s been sober for months, but later revealed that he has given up Vicodin but not alcohol.

-Do you find that Thicke’s story is a little too close for comfort?
+Do you find that Robin Thicke drug use is a little too close for comfort?
 Has substance abuse driven a wedge between you and your spouse?
 Our residential rehab facility in Florida provides a personalized course of treatment that allows you to regain control of your life.